You’ve got it all planned out.

 How are excess mileage charges calculated?

-Excess mileage charges are calculated on a pence-per-mile basis.
-This can range from as little as 4p per miles to as much as 70p per mile.
-It all depends on the car and the finance provider.
+Excess mileage charges are based on the number of miles a vehicle is driven over the amount stipulated in the lease contract.
+Excess mileage charges are calculated on return of the vehicle, on a pence-per-mile basis.
+This can range from 4p per mile to 70p per mile, depending on the car and the finance provider.

 As you can imagine, getting charged 70p extra per mile could lead to some pretty hefty charges if you even did an extra 1000 miles per year.
 Over a 3 year contract that would amount to £2100!